gbmcarlos/bunq-test/README.md

 OR

 run `./deploy/up.sh`.
-This will run the application locally, with debug on port 80 and tail the logs
+This will build and run the application locally, with debug on port 80 and tail the logs

 ## Assignment
 *Write a very simple 'chat' application backend in PHP.
 A user should be able to send a simple text